Irreligion in Italy

 Irreligion in Italy includes all citizens of Italy that are atheist, agnostic, or otherwise irreligious.
-Approximately 12% of Italians are irreligious, and no affiliation is the second most common religious demographic in Italy after Christianity.
+Approximately 12.4% of Italians were irreligious according to 2012 Pew Forum, and no affiliation is the second most common religious demographic in Italy after Christianity.
 Freedom of religion in Italy was guaranteed by the Constitution of Italy following its enactment in 1948.
 Until then, the Catholic Church was the official state church of Italy.
 The latest data in 2020, from a large study financed by the Italian Catholic Bishops Conference, concluded that 30% of the population was atheist, being around 18 million people.
 Moreover, in 2023, regular Church and mass attendance dropped to 18.8%, which represented 11.28 million Italians, while other research in 2024 showed only 15.8% were regular churchgoers.

+Pew Research Center's report on global religious switching, discovered that in Europe, Italy leads for those who leave their childhood religion at 28.4 who left for every 1.0 that has joined.
+A study by CENSIS, an Italian institute of sociological research, discovered that amongst the 71.4% of religious adherents, 20.9% of them identified as "non-practicing Catholics".

 History

 The earliest recorded accounts of atheism in Italy was in the 1550s.
 15th century Italy was prominently written about as a breeding ground for Atheism.
 During the Italian Renaissance, Italy became a major hub of early secular philosophy.

 In a letter to John Calvin, Italian theologian Lelio Sozzini wrote: "Most of my friends are so well educated they can scarcely believe God exists."

-Roger Ascham in 1551 wrote about his experience in Italy: "a man may freelie discourse against what he will, against whom he lust: against any Prince, agaynst any gouernement, yea against God him selfe, and his whole Religion".
+Roger Ascham in 1551 wrote about his experience in Italy: "A man may freely discourse against what he will, against whom he lust, against any prince, against any government, yes against God himself, and his whole religion".

-Gui Patin in the 17th century described Italy in reference to religion as the land of "Pox, poisoning, and atheism".
+Gui Patin in the 17th century described Italy in reference to religion as the land of "pox, poisoning, and atheism".

 Lucilio Vanini represented an early voice in Italian secularism.
 Vanini became a Carmelite Friar in 1603.
 Vanini sought refuge secretly with the English ambassador to Venice in 1612.
 While in England, he publicly renounced Catholicism with the writing of two books about naturalistic philosophy.
 Vanini's idea of naturalistic philosophy was that the world is eternal and governed by immanent laws.
 In this time, Vanini wrote two books: Aversus veteres philosophos in 1615, and De Admirandis Naturae Reginae Deaeque Mortalium Arcanis in 1616.
-The ideas in Vanini's books caused controversy in Italy with the Catholic Church and he was accused of atheism.
+The ideas in Vanini's books caused controversy in Italy with the Catholic Church, and he was accused of atheism.
 For the accusation of atheism, he was condemned.
 In 1619, known under the pseudonym Pompeo Uciglio, he was executed in Toulouse.
 The Venetian Holy Inquisition sought to challenge irreligion during this time.

 Other irreligious Italian philosophers such as Giuseppe Rensi were critical of religion later in the 20th century.